jagannathan-lab/jagannathan-lab.github.io/_posts/2022-08-10-munoz-mlana-t32-awards.md

 Oscar and Mlana, our two newest grad students, have both received [T32 awards](https://www.cuanschutz.edu/graduate-programs/molecular-biology/t32-awardees) from the Molecular Biology Program at CU Anschutz.
 Congrats, Oscar and Mlana!!

-We had a very belated celebration with Em's icecream and champagne.
+We had a belated celebration with Em's icecream and champagne out in the sun.

 Many thanks to MOLB for the support!